KiyanShabestary/2019_CRISPRi_library/README.md

 Pipeline for reads assignment to library, including demo on small dataset.

-Pipeline for data analysis after microfluidics-based sorting, including data analysis.
+Pipeline for data analysis after microfluidics-based sorting, including data from the paper.